galahado/My_Obsidian_Vault/Chuanqi/AWS/EC2/EC2.md

 metadata is data about your EC2 instances
 ### get meta data using curl
 curl http://ip/latest/meta-data/local-ipv4
-## Placement Groups
-### cluster
-all instances are grouped into one single availability zone low network latency high network throughput
-### spread
-a group of instances each placed on distinct underlying hardware individual critical EC2 instances
-### partition
-each partition placement group has its own set of racks each rack has its own network and power source multiple EC2 instances HDFS, HBase, Cassandra
-- different types of instances cannot launched in one placement group
-- you cannot merge placement groups
-- you can move an existing instance into a placement group
 ## Dedicated Host
 when asked about licensing, you should consider Dedicated Host
 ## Spot Fleets